OSGP/Documentation/Userguide/Installation/Setup-VM-Vagrant.md

 #### Tip
  - If the script fails for some reason (eg. Errors in the console such as time outs during downloading), you can retry the procedure by running the following command `vagrant destroy && vagrant up`

-Now that the script has ran its course, go to the Ubuntu virtual machine and log in as vagrant user (the password is vagrant).
-Now shut the virtual machine down.
+Now that the script has ran its course, go to the Ubuntu virtual machine and log in as 'The "dev" user', when asked for a password, enter 'dev'.
+Now shut down the virtual machine.

 ![alt text](./installation-script-screenshots/06.png)

 Once the machine has been Shut Down, open VirtualBox and right click on the new virtual machine (called xxxx_xxxx_osgp_development_xxxxxxx) and select Settings.
-Go to System and increase the Base Memory of the system to at least 4096 mb (more is better).
+Go to System and increase the Base Memory of the system to at least 4096 mb (or the maximum recommended (in green amount).

 ![alt text](./installation-script-screenshots/07.png)

-Now go to the Processor Tab and increase the amount of Processors to 4.
+Now go to the Processor Tab and increase the amount of Processors to the maximum recommended (in green) amount.

 ![alt text](./installation-script-screenshots/08.png)